msindwan/mhtml2html/README.md

 ### convert

-`mhtml2html.convert(mhtml_string or mhtml_object, parseDOM);`
+`mhtml2html.convert(mhtml, parseDOM = <function>);`

-* Accepts an MHTML String or parsed MHTML Object.
+* mhtml: An MHTML String or MHTML parsed object.
-* Accepts a callback to parse DOM strings (default's to DOMParser available in a browser context)
+* parseDOM: A callback that accepts a DOM string and returns a window object (defaults to `DOMParser` only available in browsers)
-* Returns an html document element.
+* Returns an html window element.

 ## Development